ayeshrodz/bills-tracker/README.md

 *   The bills grid loads 25 records lazily; scroll to the bottom (or press “Load more”) to fetch the next page.
 *   Filters (category, billing month/year, payment date range, amount range) live between the summary cards and the grid.
 Click “Apply filters” to refresh the list or “Reset” to clear.
 *   The filter panel remembers whether you last left it open or closed and animates open/closed for a smoother UX.
-*   Summary cards reflect the full filtered dataset thanks to server-side aggregates, while the footer shows how many results are currently displayed out of the total.
+*   Summary cards reflect the full filtered dataset thanks to the `get_bills_summary` RPC, while the footer shows how many results are currently displayed out of the total.
+*   Supabase Realtime pushes inserts/updates/deletes to the UI so the list stays fresh without manual refreshes.

 ## Authentication Flow